Ecdysiasttt/com3504-intelligent-web-assignment-bsc27/README.md

 - Node.js v22.0.0
 - socket.io v4.5.4
 - Bootstrap v4.5.0
+- Express.js

 ## Functionality:

+- Set up an user account
+- User login and logout
+- Create plant details
+- View all plant details
+- Sort and categorise plants
+- Comment on plants
+- Online storage in MongoDB database
+- Caching
+- Offline storage in IndexedDB database

 ## Design decisions:
+- The user interface uses a simple layout and a white background so that the focus is on the photos of the plants.
+- Users can select the locations of the plants on a map or use their geolocation to allow them add plant details after they leave the site

 ## Credits:
 <p>Oliver Spacey - ohmspacey1@sheffield.ac.uk</p>